JPatrickDev/MapPy/README.md

 MapPy depends on [Pillow](https://pillow.readthedocs.io/en/5.1.x/) to run.

 ## Currently Supported Maps
-Currently, the only map provided is the map of the UK split up in to the top level regions used for statistics.
+Currently there are two maps included: A map of the UK and a map of England split in to the statistical regions.

 New maps are always welcome, the format is pretty simple. map.json and map.png are an example of how to make your own.